DioxusLabs/dioxus/docs/guide/src/en/interactivity/event_handlers.md

 Some events have a default behavior.
 For keyboard events, this might be entering the typed character.
 For mouse events, this might be selecting some text.

 In some instances, might want to avoid this default behavior.
 For this, you can add the `prevent_default` attribute with the name of the handler whose default behavior you want to stop.
-This attribute is special: you can attach it multiple times for multiple attributes:
+This attribute can be used for multiple handlers using their name separated by spaces:

 ```rust
 {{#include ../../../examples/event_prevent_default.rs:prevent_default}}